-If you were involved in a collision and you suffered serious injuries, we encourage you to seek immediate medical treatment – your health is your top priority.
+If you were involved in a collision and suffered serious injuries, we encourage you to seek immediate medical treatment – your health is your top priority.
 Delaying medical care can result in worsened injuries and a longer recovery time.
 It can also work against you should you pursue a personal injury claim.
 The judge or jury could see your delay as proof that your injuries weren’t severe or painful.
 Explain to your doctor what happened during your crash.
 Keep records of your medical bills, diagnosis, and treatment plan.
 Here is what to do after a crash:

-Stop at the scene and offer assistance.
-It’s illegal to leave the scene of a crash that resulted in injuries or property damage.
+- Stop at the scene and offer assistance: It’s illegal to leave the scene of a crash that resulted in injuries or property damage.
 You must stay on scene until you can legally leave.
 Otherwise, you risk a “hit-and-run” charge and penalties.
 Stop your vehicle, assess the situation, and offer help as appropriate.

-If your car is blocking traffic and is drivable, move your vehicle out of the way.
+- Move your vehicle: If your car is blocking traffic and is drivable, move your vehicle out of the way.
 If you are in a minor crash and it is safe, push any incapacitated vehicles to the side of the road.
 Use your vehicle’s hazard lights and set out cones or flashers if you have them to warn other drivers of the crash.
 If you can’t move your vehicle off the road, don’t stay with it.
 Move yourself to a safe place, away from traffic, while you wait for law enforcement to arrive.

-Don’t admit fault.
-Nevada is a “fault” state, meaning the driver who causes the crash will be financially liable for damages.
+- Don’t admit fault: Nevada is a “fault” state, meaning the driver who causes the crash will be financially liable for damages.
 It may not seem polite, but it’s important you do not apologize to the other party or say the collision was your fault.
-Wait for an investigation from police or an insurance company to assign fault.
+Wait for an investigation from the police or an insurance company to assign fault.
 There may be an element at play of which you were not aware, such as the other driver’s partial fault or a hazardous road condition.
 It’s best not to take any legal action or give statements before you consult a Las Vegas auto accident attorney.

-Report the crash to police.
-In Nevada, you must report a car crash if it results in injuries, death, or more than $750 of property damage.
+- Report the crash to the police: In Nevada, you must report a car crash if it results in injuries, death, or more than $750 of property damage.
 However, we recommend that you always call the police to report a crash as the Las Vegas Metropolitan Police are now responding to non-injury collisions as well.
 You must either call the police or submit a Report of Traffic Crash within ten days of the collision.
 Stick to the facts when speaking to police officers.
 Give as detailed an account as possible, including the directions both vehicles were traveling and the names of any eyewitnesses.